Farama-Foundation/PettingZoo/docs/tutorials/sb3/index.md

 These tutorials show you how to use the [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/) (SB3) library to train agents in PettingZoo environments.

-For environments with visual observations, we use a [CNN](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html#stable_baselines3.ppo.CnnPolicy) policy and perform pre-processing steps such as frame-stacking, color reduction, and resizing using [SuperSuit](/api/wrappers/supersuit_wrappers/).
+For environments with visual observation spaces, we use a [CNN](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html#stable_baselines3.ppo.CnnPolicy) policy and perform pre-processing steps such as frame-stacking and resizing using [SuperSuit](/api/wrappers/supersuit_wrappers/).

 * [PPO for Knights-Archers-Zombies](/tutorials/sb3/kaz/) _Train agents using PPO in a vectorized environment with visual observations_